GEOMKIT® – The Tactile Geometry Kit

 Geometry is one of the most eyes-intensive branch of Maths.
 Incidentally, it is also at the core of many advanced Maths concepts like Trigonometry, Coordinate Geometry, Calculus, Mensuration, Statics and Dynamics.
 But, due to the visual nature of the curriculum, coupled with unavailability of technology solutions, large number of students with Visual Disabilities are forced to drop Maths in their higher secondary.

 Persons with Visual Disabilities use touch sensation to visualize a drawing – therefore, what they need is a Geometry Kit, using which they can construct embossed geometrical patterns.
-GEOMKIT® (Patented) is designed to fulfil that need.
-In fact, all the geometrical constructions as per NCERT Class VI – X syllabus have been successfully made using GEOMKIT.
+GEOMKIT® (Patented) is perfectly designed to fulfil that need.
+In fact, all the geometrical constructions as per India NCERT Class VI – X syllabus have been successfully made using GEOMKIT.

-GEOMKIT® has been used to teach Geometry at multiple schools for visual disabilities across India and has received great reviews.
+to teach Geometry at multiple schools for visual disabilities across India and has received great reviews.
 GEOMKIT® is also awarded the prestigious NCPEDP-Mphasis Universal Design Award 2020 for its innovative design.
+GEOMKIT® has been recognized by CDAP (Cell for Differently Abled Persons), Indian Institute of Technology, Kanpur too.

 Present Geometry Kits and their Limitations